Well, did you know the band Johnny Moped was formed in 1974 and released their first album „Cycledelic“ in 1978?

 The line up ?

-Original members of Johnny Moped, that’s Johnny Moped, Slimy Toad, long time member Jacko Pistorious and Rock’n’Roll Robot (also know as Rob from legendary Ska/Punk band Case) and Marty Love.
-So, let’s shout: “Moped a Go Go !”.
+Original members of Johnny Moped, that’s Johnny Moped, Slimy Toad, long time member Jacko Pistorious and Rock’n’Roll Robot (also known as Rob from legendary Ska/Punk band Case) and Marty Love.
+So, let’s shout: “Moped a Go Go !”

 “Johnny Moped had all three ingredients necessary for maximum rock’n‘roll: amateurism, mayhem & humour.
 As the proud owner of a pair of Slimey Toad’s shorts I give my full endorsement to this silver digital beermat.
 Essential punk rock!”